 5.5.4.2.3.3.1.
 A DCA shall clearly and prominently instruct the driver to immediately resume at least lateral control of the vehicle.
 It shall comprise of a visual warning combined with at least one other modality which are clear and easily perceptible.

 5.5.4.2.3.3.2.
 A DCA shall, as a minimum, be considered confirmed when the driver has taken control of the vehicle without any continuous lateral assistance as requested by the DCA.

-[XXXX Role reminders (RR) The system may issue reminders to foster the development of a correct mental model of the system.
-Reminders have no penalty implications as it is described in 5.5.4.2.8. (prolonged driver disengagement)

-A RR shall be a continual visual information in combination with at least one other modality which are clear and easily perceptible, unless it can be ensured that the driver has observed the visual information.
-The visual information shall clearly inform drivers about their responsibilities while DCAS is “active”..

-A RR shall, as a minimum, be provided at the activation of the DCAS function.